Umutayb/resume/README.md

 <br><br>

 **Quality Assurance Solution Owner** ***@[citizenM hotels](https://www.citizenm.com/company/overview)*** _(01.03.2022 - 31.01.2026)_ <br>
-citizenM is a Netherlands-based hotel developer, investor, and hotel chain.
+citizenM is a Netherlands-based hotel developer, investor, and hotel chain — a **spriteCloud client** where I was embedded as their QA Solution Owner.
 - ***Architect-scope ownership of quality across the organisation:*** audited the entirety of citizenM's software development practices to produce a five-stage **Test Maturity Model**, then designed the centralised QA approach it called for and managed the transition.
 - ***Founded the QA team*** to raise quality standards across citizenM's product lineup:
   - Hired, trained and managed engineers providing QA to several product teams, reallocating resources as test workload shifted.